CMSgov/bcda-static-site/sandbox/technical_user_guide.md

   "JobID": 42
 }
 ```

 Claims data can be found at the URLs within the output field.
-The number 42 in the data file URLs is the same job ID from the *Content-Location* header URL in the previous step.
+The number `42` in the data file URLs is the same job ID from the _Content-Location_ header URL in the previous step.
 If some of the data cannot be exported due to errors, details of the errors can be found at the URLs in the error field.
 The errors are provided in an NDJSON file as FHIR [OperationOutcome](https://www.hl7.org/fhir/operationoutcome.html){:target="_blank"} resources.

-#### 4. Retrieve NDJSON output file(s)
+**4. Retrieve NDJSON output file(s)**

-To obtain the exported data, make a GET request to the output URLs in the job status response when the job reaches the Completed (200 OK) state.
-The data will be presented as separate NDJSON files of [ExplanationOfBenefit](https://www.hl7.org/fhir/explanationofbenefit.html){:target="_blank"}, [Patient](https://www.hl7.org/fhir/patient.html){:target="_blank"}, and [Coverage](https://www.hl7.org/fhir/coverage.html){:target="_blank"} resources.
+To obtain the exported data, make a `GET` request to the output URLs in the job status response when the job reaches the `Completed (200 OK)` state.
+The data will be presented as separate NDJSON files of [ExplanationOfBenefit](https://www.hl7.org/fhir/explanationofbenefit.html){:target="_blank"}, [Patient](https://www.hl7.org/fhir/patient.html){:target="_blank"}, [Coverage](https://www.hl7.org/fhir/coverage.html){:target="_blank"} and resources.

 **Request**